YerbaPage/DetectCodeGPT/README.md

    python main.py
    ```

-> If you are using your custom model to generate codes, please ensure to update `'base_model_name': "codellama/CodeLlama-7b-hf"` in `main.py` to your model name.
+> If you are using your custom model to generate codes, please ensure to update `'base_model_name': "codellama/CodeLlama-7b-hf"` in `main.py` to your model name at the detection stage.

 ## Acknowledgements